 The views of our stakeholders help us to become a better organisation and to offer relevant services as auditors, tax advisers and consultants.

-During the course of the year, we hold so-called stakeholder meetings with our clients and colleagues, as well as with politicians, supervisory board members, civil servants, NGO’s, opinion makers and scientists.
-During financial year 2021/2022, 45 of such 1v1 discussions were organised.
+During the course of the year, we hold so-called stakeholder meetings with our clients and colleagues, as well as with politicians, supervisory board members, civil servants, NGO’s, opinion makers and academics.
+During financial year 2023/2024, 32 of such 1v1 discussions were organised.

 Each stakeholder meeting is conducted by a member of the board of management, often assisted by a member of the supervisory board, a young colleague or a content specialist.
 A report is compiled for each meeting.
 This report is then used as input when identifying the common theme and the most important messages of the stakeholder dialogue for different groups of stakeholders.